7 Different Types of Asphalt: Everything You Need to Know

 types of asphalt

-When choosing the right asphalt for your project, it is crucial to consider the following factors.
+When deciding which type of asphalt is right for your project, consider the following factors:

 Climate